Never, Ever Throw This Food Away

 Celery’s loaded with essential vitamins and minerals which give your body an extra “boost” and help elevate your overall health profile in a way many other foods can’t.
 Not to mention celery is a low calorie food itself, so it doesn’t actually cause your body to pack on weight.

-3. Can Help Prevent Cancer:
+3. Can Help Fortify Immune System:

 This is a really exciting attribute celery possesses.